Velocity Templates

 Velocity Hello World - Callbacks

-You can pass any objects that are used by the Velocity template during rendering in a JavaScript Map as a parameter of the rendering method.
-These include, but aren't limited to, B2C Commerce Script API objects.
+Pass any objects used by the Velocity template during rendering in a JavaScript Map as a parameter of the rendering method.
+These include, but aren’t limited to, B2C Commerce Script API objects.
 The engine also supports invoking methods on those objects.
-The following example passes the B2C Commerce Script API URLUtils
+The following example passes the B2C Commerce Script API URLUtils object to render a B2C Commerce product URL within a Velocity template.
+In the example, this is passed as string literal for better readability.

 This example shows how to invoke the template and render the generated content into a string for further processing.
 For example, if you want to use it in an email.